-This document is online at https://engstandards.lanl.gov
+This document is online at https://engstandards.lanl.gov.
+Some links are LANL-internal only.
+Contact the Standards Chapter POC for interpretation or variance; please make suggestions here.

 ESM Usage

 (Requirement 17-0XYZ): Where this phrase appears it is a LANL-internal reference in a basis file that captures and categorizes ESM drivers-and is not relevant to most users.